osequi/react-best-practices/README.md

 Programming experience helps only if it's functional.
 In React no one writes complex algorithms; instead manipulates the data flow using functional programming concepts.

 The knowledge of older paradigms like MVC, REST and CRUD doesn't helps either.
 The React ecosystem -- GraphQL and Relay -- sports concepts unseen previously in web frameworks.

-In the next chapters, learning React through best practices, one will find out gradually:

-1. React is not just another web framework.
-2. React is foremost functional and reactive.
-3. It comes together with a novel full-stack ecosystem.
-4. React apps are best written using Facebook's original guidelines.

 # The Facebook stack